ryanbenac33/ProjectShowcase/README.md

 **Awards**: Dean's List (2018-2022), as-Khazarmi Society Member

-**Notable Software**: ArcGIS Pro, Microsoft Suite (most notably Excel with VBA/macro capabilites), Google Suite, Tableau, PowerBI, ContextCapture, Pix4D, RStudio (with many packages including Shiny), Visual Studio, Github,
+**Notable Software**: ArcGIS Pro, Microsoft Suite (most notably Excel with VBA/macro capabilites), Google Suite, Tableau, PowerBI, ContextCapture, Pix4D, RStudio (with many packages including Shiny), Visual Studio, Github

 # Project Showcase
 This page contains examples and results from various projects I have worked on.
 All of the examples were completed from 2018 to now either as a class or research project at Augustana College, or they were completed through personal interest.
 In each folder you will find a README.md file that explains the project scope and file contents.
 I continue to work on many similar projects for the US Army Corps of Engineers, and I will be happy to explain upon inquiry.
 Below are short descriptions of the projects included: